Choosing the Correct Weight Syntax

 Sampling or Probability weights: pweight

-Stata has a special weight, pweight, to specify probability weights.
+Stata has a special term pweight to specify probability weights.
 Probability weights are another name for sampling weights.
-The pweight command causes Stata to use the sampling weight as the number of subjects in the population that each observation represents when computing estimates such as proportions, means and regressions parameters.
+The pweight option causes Stata to use the sampling weight as the number of subjects in the population that each observation represents when computing estimates such as proportions, means, and regressions parameters.
 A robust variance estimation technique will automatically be used to adjust for the design characteristics so that variances, standard errors and confidence intervals are correct.

 Run the following commands to demonstrate the difference between unweighted and weighted results, and to see that Stata automatically uses the robust estimation technique when you use pweights.
 As before, these data are from the 1999 Tanzania DHS women's survey.
 Here we predict having 0-2 kids using a woman's education and controlling for her age.